-When Game of Thrones airs its eighth and final season in 2019, diehard fans will have to bid farewell to beloved recurring characters like Jon Snow and Daenerys Targaryen.
-Luckily, the real-life GOT destinations—many of them national parks or UNESCO World Heritage sites—aren’t going anywhere.
+When Game of Thrones aired its eighth and final season in spring 2019, diehard fans had to bid farewell to beloved recurring characters like Jon Snow, Daenerys Targaryen, Arya Stark, and for some, even Jaime Lannister.
+Luckily, the real-life GOT destinations, many of them national parks or UNESCO World Heritage sites, are places you can actually see.
 From frozen lava fields in Iceland to centuries-old palaces in Spain, here are eight Game of Thrones filming locations you can (and should) visit.

 Old Town Dubrovnik, Croatia

-Dubrovnik’s Old Town first appeared on screen as “King’s Landing” during Game of Thrones’s second season.
+Dubrovnik’s Old Town first appeared on screen as “King’s Landing” during the second season of Game of Thrones.
 Since then, GOT-inspired tourism to the medieval walled city has skyrocketed.
 Visitors can meander through the capital of the Seven Kingdoms on a GOT-themed walking tour, passing the steps of Old Town’s magnificent St. Ignatius of Loyola Church (the site of Cersei Lannister’s brutal “walk of shame”) as well as Fort Lovrijenac, the real-life fortress where filming of the epic Battle of Blackwater took place.

 Vatnajökull National Park, Iceland

-On Game of Thrones, the frozen lakes, icy lava fields, and snow-filled craters located beyond Castle Black and “North of the Wall” are the unchartered territories wildlings and White Walkers roam.
+On Game of Thrones, the frozen lakes, icy lava fields, and snow-filled craters located beyond Castle Black and “North of the Wall” are the uncharted territories that wildlings and White Walkers roam.
 In real life, however, this vast tundra is Vatnajökull National Park, a protected wilderness east of Reykjavík.
 Although it required a fair amount of CGI to create the “Land of Always Winter” that GOT fans see on screen, the massive glaciers, ice caves, and active geothermal areas used as filming locations for the show are places you can actually visit in Vatnajökull National Park, and the landscapes are about as natural as it gets.
+(Other Game of Thrones filming locations near Iceland’s Vatnajökull National Park include the Myrdalsjokull glacier, the Hverfjall volcano, and the Grjótagjá geothermal hot spring.)

 Alcázar of Seville, Spain